Welcome to This Old Synth, home of Opto-Key

 I'm constantly scouting for parts for these machines, and where a unit is beyond economical repair I will offer to buy it as a parts machine.
 This has the added benefit of being able to supply parts to other repairers, so I have added a parts section for that.

-The E-Mu Emulator II has become such a common item in the shop I actually purchased one to support testing etc. These machines are suffering badly with corroded chip sockets etc (and there are lot's of them) after being stored in basements and garages.
-Tracing issues is difficult to say the least, but using a Z80 ICE to be able to better look inside, along with many bench hours of experience has enabled me to get these back running again.
-I currently have a nicely restored Emulator II+ on the Sales page.
+The E-Mu Emulator II was a common item in the shop so I actually purchased one to support testing etc. These machines are suffering badly with corroded chip sockets etc. (and there are lot's of them) after being stored in basements and garages.
+The EII does not travel well and tracing issues is difficult to say the least.
+I decided that with the size of these units swamping the shop, and repairs not being economical that I would stop taking them in.
+Sorry!

 A snapshot look in the shop today reveals that I have just completed a Gleeman Pentaphonic, ARP 2600, EMU Emulator II, EMU SP1200, Roland SH-101, Roland SH-02, Moog Prodigy, and an ARP Solina.
 A Steiner-Parker Synthacon, and an Oberheim OB-X just came in, so every day something new!